mcodemax/Frontend_QnA/Network-Questions.md

 -----
 EventSource [or Server-sent events] is a useful approach for handling things like social media status updates, news feeds, or delivering data into a client-side storage mechanism like IndexedDB or web storage.
 [Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/EventSource)

+## Explain the following request and response headers:

+- Diff. between Expires, Date, Age and If-Modified-...
+- Do Not Track
+- Cache-Control
+- Transfer-Encoding
+- ETag
+- X-Frame-Options

+This is a summary of what these headers are:

+- Expires - will be labeled stale after specified date.
+- Date - The date and time that message was sent.
+- Age - The age that object has lived in seconds.
+- If-Modified-Since - will return 304 unchanged status code if content is unchanged.
+- Transfer-encoding - In normal circumstance server will tell client the content length which server sent, but in some circumstance the content's length remains unknown, and server will send content in chunks.
+Specifying Transfer-encoding tells client server is sending in this way.
+- ETag - an identifier which is used to identify version of a file/resource .
+- X-Frame-Options - **Clickjacking** protection.
+- Cache-Control - an attribute tells browser how.
+[Quora](https://www.quora.com/Could-anyone-explain-the-following-request-and-response-headers-read-question-details)
+- Do Not Track - Every time your computer sends or receives information over the Web, the request begins with some short pieces of information called headers.
+These headers include information like what browser you're using, what language your computer is set to, and other technical details.
+The Do Not Track signal is a machine-readable header indicating that you don't want to be tracked.
+Because this signal is a header, and not a cookie, users can clear their cookies at will without disrupting the functionality of the Do Not Track flag.
+[Electronic Frontier Foundation](https://www.eff.org/issues/do-not-track)